TeamProjectsReact/login-signup-react/README.md

 - - with Database
 - - Still working only with Musql without MVC

+## v4.0.0-alpha1 - 19 June 2024

+- Updating Package
+- Fixing Bugs
+- Updating Backend Development Enviroment
+- Adding Backend Function for Login and SignUp
+- - with Database
+- - now working with Mysql witout MVC and With MVC

+## v4.0.0-alpha2 - 20 June 2024

+- Updating Package
+- Fixing Bugs
+- Updating Backend Development Enviroment
+- Adding Backend Function for Login and SignUp
+- - with Database
+- - now working with Mysql witout MVC and With MVC

 ## v4.0.0 - 20 June 2024

 - Updating Package